 We’ll never know exactly how it worked, but starting with the strengths seemed to give my friend a fuller context of my son’s life.
 Then when I shared a struggle or two he was having, I described the struggles emotionally and cognitively rather than behaviorally, so the struggles made more sense.
 My friend was able to understand and identify with those struggles, and even identified with one of them.

 Finally I mentioned the behaviors briefly, and they made sense to my friend!
 He actually said, “Of course he’ll need to learn to get along better with authority figures as an adult, but I can see why he’d get overwhelmed and act that way, refusing to do the schoolwork and all.”
 Then he complimented my parental forbearance.

 The victory, of course, was his empathy and understanding for my son, but it was nice to get a compliment on my parenting for once.

-It reminded me of my last blog entry–a shamefully long period of 12 months ago–in which I wished for FASD behaviors to make sense to folks for a change.
+It reminded me of my last blog entry in which I wished for FASD behaviors to make sense to folks for a change.
 And here it is.

 This isn’t the only success I’ve had lately (and rest assured, there are still plenty of “failures,” or as I force myself to call them, “learning experiences”).
-The year 2015 was a huge learning experience for me to gain even more from parenting a kid living on the FASD spectrum, and I’m working on several projects to share that experience in 2016 with those who might be in similar situations as I have been.
+The year 2015 was a huge learning experience for me to gain even more from parenting a kid living on the FASD spectrum, and I’m grateful to share more experiences with those who might be in similar situations as I have been.